Skip to main content

 When an accident in Greeley turns your life upside down, you're suddenly facing more than just physical pain.
 Medical bills start piling up, emotional stress mounts, and the future feels uncertain.
 In these critical moments, a Greeley personal injury attorney becomes more than just a lawyer—they become your advocate, your guide, and the dedicated partner who fights for your rights while you focus on healing.
-At Conduit Law, we've recovered over $50 million for our clients, and our mission is to transform a complex legal process into a streamlined solution for you.
+Understanding Colorado's legal landscape is essential: claims must be filed within three years under the state's statute of limitations (C.R.S. § 13-80-101), and Colorado's modified comparative negligence rule means plaintiffs cannot recover if they're found more than 50% at fault (C.R.S. § 13-21-111).
+Additionally, non-economic damages are capped at $1,500,000 as of 2025.
+At Conduit Law, having recovered over $50 million for clients, the mission is to transform this complex legal process into a streamlined solution, ensuring every client understands their rights and maximizes their recovery within Colorado's statutory framework.

 Why You Need an Advocate After an Injury

 The aftermath of an accident in Weld County can feel chaotic.
 You might be fielding calls from aggressive insurance adjusters pushing for a quick, lowball settlement, all while navigating a mountain of confusing paperwork.
-Trying to handle these legal complexities while recovering is an overwhelming burden for anyone.
+Meanwhile, Colorado's legal framework adds another layer of complexity.
+Under C.R.S. § 13-80-101, injured parties have only three years from the date of injury to file a lawsuit—a critical deadline that can easily slip away during recovery.
+Additionally, Colorado's modified comparative negligence rule under C.R.S. § 13-21-111 means that if an injured party is found more than 50% at fault, they cannot recover damages at all.
+Non-economic damages are also capped at $1,500,000 as of 2025, which can significantly impact the value of a claim.
+Trying to handle these legal complexities, strict timelines, and damage limitations while recovering is an overwhelming burden for anyone.

 Your Partner in Seeking Justice